GigaSpaces-ProfessionalServices/gs-dev-training/README.md

         Present your proposed modification to the trainer.

 ## 14.4	Monitor transactions using gs-ui
-14.4.1	Deploy your space to the grid service.
+14.4.1	Deploy your space to the grid service.<br />
-14.4.2	Run the AccountFeeder.
+14.4.2	Run the AccountFeeder.<br />
-14.4.3	Run the PaymentFeeder.
+14.4.3	Run the PaymentFeeder.<br />
 14.4.4	Go to gs-ui and watch ACTIVE transactions using the transaction operation.

 ![Screenshot](./Pictures/Picture2.png)